trey0/zmdp/README.rst

 The installation process creates binaries in the ``bin/<os_name>/``
 directory:

-zmdpSolve
+zmdp solve
-  zmdpSolve generates an output policy for a search strategy and problem you select.
+  'zmdp solve' generates an output policy for a search strategy and problem you select.
 It runs the search strategy in an anytime fashion, periodically printing bounds on the value of the initial state to console so that you can monitor progress.
 When the run ends,